 - Please see the updated list of feasible metapopulations for an overview on the availability of DL.

-Additionally, we implemented a neighbor search (+/- one allelic mutation step per locus) accessible for everybody as a new ancestry information feature.(posted about 3 years ago)
+Additionally, we implemented a neighbor search (+/- one allelic mutation step per locus) accessible for everybody as a new ancestry information feature.(posted over 3 years ago)